0

 1. Physical Self-Care

-• Regular Exercise: Engaging in physical activity can improve mood and reduce anxiety.
+• Regular Exercise: Engaging in physical activity can support mood and emotional well-being.

 • Balanced Nutrition: Consuming a diet rich in fruits, vegetables, and whole grains supports overall health.

-• Adequate Sleep: Prioritizing 7-9 hours of sleep per night enhances cognitive function and emotional regulation.
+• Adequate Sleep: Prioritizing 7–9 hours of sleep per night supports mental clarity and emotional awareness.

 2. Professional Self-Care